Comprehensive Veterinary Dental Care

 Routine dental care is a critical component of cats' and dogs' oral and overall health, but most pets don't get the oral hygiene care they need to keep their teeth and gums healthy.

-At our Fort Collins veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings, and polishing, to dental x-rays and surgeries.
+At our Fort Collins veterinary hospital, we provide complete veterinary dentistry for your pet, from basics such as dental exams, teeth cleanings, and polishing, to dental x-rays and surgeries.

 We also make a point of providing dental health education to pet owners about home dental care for their pets.

 We understand that finding out that your pet needs dental surgery can be overwhelming.
 We strive to make this process as stress-free as possible, for you and your pet.